-Are you considering spending time in a California recovery center and don’t know how to choose the right one?
+Are you considering spending time in a recovery center and don’t know how to choose the right one?
 The decision to get help for any kind of substance abuse is a tough one, and many people do not want to be bogged down by the ‘which rehab?’ question.
 An easy decision can be reached by first determining if inpatient or outpatient treatment will be the best choice for you.
 After picking the appropriate therapy, you should spend more time researching each recovery center as this decision will mean an easy transition into rehab.

-California recovery centers create treatment plans based on whether a patient will be an inpatient or an outpatient.
+Our recovery centers create treatment plans based on whether a patient will be an inpatient or an outpatient.
 Inpatient or residential addiction facilities provide immersive substance abuse therapy.
 During the time of this treatment, patients will reside in the center so they can focus on their recovery.
 This type of treatment is highly productive and has proven to offer more effective recovery outcomes for people who spend at least 90 days in treatment

 1. What are your rehab goals and how can the center help you achieve it?

 Of course, the first goal is to quit the habit.
 But you must define your goals and objectives.
 With fixed goals in mind, your therapy can be customized to ensure that all your goals are met.
-You can have any type of goal such as healthy living, spiritual and much more.
+You can have any type of goal such as healthy living, spiritual, and much more.
 The point is to quit the habit and at the same time pursue new and healthier habits.

 2. What licenses and certifications does the center have?